Pilot openly challenges Congress leadership, goes ahead with hunger strike against Gehlot

-Defying central leadership’s dictat and setting stage for a confrontation, senior Congress leader Sachin Pilot on Tuesday sat on a day-long hunger strike in Jaipur against the Ashok Gehlot government accusing it of not taking action against corruption under the Vasundhara Raje regime.
+Defying central leadership’s diktat and setting stage for a confrontation, senior Congress leader Sachin Pilot on Tuesday sat on a day-long hunger strike in Jaipur against Ashok Gehlot government accusing it of not taking action against corruption under Vasundhare Raje regime.

-The former Rajasthan Deputy Chief Minister chose the same day for a public protest against his own party when Rahul Gandhi is set to address his first public function in Kerala’s Wayanad after his conviction in a defamation case and subsequent disqualification from Lok Sabha, signalling that he would not pipe down from his fight against his bete noir Gehlot.
+The former Rajasthan Deputy Chief Minister’s public protest against his own party government chose the same day Rahul Gandhi addressed his first public function in Kerala’s Wayanad after his conviction in a defamation case and subsequent disqualification from Lok Sabha, signalling that he would not pipe down from his fight against his bete noir Gehlot.

-Both Rahul and Pilot chose the birth anniversary of social reformer Jyotirao Bhule for their programmes, with the latter signalling that he has run out patience and is willing to precipitate action with just around six months to go to polls.
-Pilot sat on the protest at the Shaheed Smarak in Jaipur after offering tributes to Phule at his statue at 22 Godown Circle.
+While Pilot signalled that he has run out of patience and is willing to precipitate action with just around six months to go to polls, Gehlot did not comment on the protest but released a video on his vision to make Rajasthan the top state by 2030 and a new programme ‘Mehangai Rahat Camp’ (camp for relief from price rise).

-In a protest that is seen as embarrassing more to the Congress than the target BJP, Pilot is accusing Gehlot of going soft on Raje against whom the Congress had levelled corruption allegations.

 Also read | 'Your hunger strike is anti-party activity': Congress reads riot act to Sachin Pilot

+In a protest that is seen as embarrassing move to the Congress than his target BJP, Pilot has been careful in not attacking the central leadership though he was surprised with its terse statement.

+He referred to Rahul’s fight against corruption, attacked the BJP on corruption and made a mention of the “40% (BJP) government” in Karnataka but made sure that everyone heard him right that he accuses Gehlot

-Son of late Congress leader Rajesh Pilot, the 45-year-old leader, went ahead with his protest programme despite Congress issuing a statement on Thursday night calling the hunger strike “anti-party activity” that goes against “party’s interests” while making it clear that he has not raised these issues with the party in-charge in the past several months.
+Son of late Congress leader Rajesh Pilot, the 45-year-old leader, went ahead with his protest programme despite Congress issuing a statement on Thursday night calling the hunger strike “anti-party activity” that goes against “party’s interests” while making it clear that he has not raised the issues on which he is going on fast with the party in-charge in the past several months.

 Rajasthan in-charge Sukhjinder Singh said he has been given the assignment in the state for five months and Pilot has “never discussed this issue” with him.
 “I am in touch with him and I still appeal for calm dialogue since he is an indisputable asset to the Congress party.”